paulati/ncomms-24-47757/accelerated_elements/readme.md

 ### b.
 Mammals

 We identified conserved regions in mammals using `phastCons` function with the same parameters values used for amniotes conserved elements computation (expected.length = 45, target.coverage = 0.3, rho = 0.
-3, viterbi=TRUE), for a sub-alignment of "100 pathways" containing the species listed in Data 2.b. phastCons `most.conserved` results (conserved elements detected by the Viterbi algorithm) were then filtered according to our criteria for informative regions.
+3, viterbi=TRUE), for a sub-alignment of "100 pathways" containing the species listed in section [Species 2.b](#b\.-mammals). phastCons `most.conserved` results (conserved elements detected by the Viterbi algorithm) were then filtered according to our criteria for informative regions.

 A region was considered informative when the associated alignment fulfilled the following three conditions: